servusdei2018/servusdei2018/README.md

 # Hi, I'm Nate

- - Roman Catholic ✝️
+ - ✝️ Roman Catholic
+ - 🇺🇸 ROTC cadet
- - outdoors guy 🌳
+ - 🌳 outdoors guy
- - volleyball enthusiast 🏐
+ - 🏐 volleyball enthusiast

-## 🔭 about me
+## 🔭 About Me

-I love programming, and my forte is **Python**, and **Go**.
-I'm fluent at fullstack development, with an emphasis on **Ionic/Vue.js** upfront.
+I'm an enthusiastic software engineer, doing most of my work in **Python**, **TypeScript** and **Go**.
+I'm a fluent fullstack developer, with an emphasis on **Vue.js** on the frontend.

-I really love the outdoors.
-When I'm not coding, I'm enjoying life on the Quinebaug River, or hiking the trails at a local state park.
-I also love playing volleyball in my free time, and (used to) read a lot.
+At the moment, I am working towards a B.Sc. in Computer Engineering at [Clarkson University](https://www.clarkson.edu/).
+When I'm not at a lecture or doing homework, I'm enjoying life in the Adirondacks, swimming in the Raquette river and climbing the [46 peaks](https://adk46er.org/).

-## 😄 what i do
+## 😄 What I Do

 2 Timothy 1:3
 <blockquote>